benburrill/picoputt/README.md

 * Fast, GPU-accelerated simulation of the time-dependent Schrödinger equation.
 * Energy dissipation with quantum analog to a linear drag force.
 * Putting: hit the quantum golf-ball around using a golf club "putt-wave" with adjustable radius.
-* Measurement of position (though it's currently not implemented as a proper partial measurement).
+* Simultaneous partial measurement of position and momentum.
 * Play golf, not dice: Although the randomness of measurement can be helpful, you can win with putting alone (which is not random).
 * Fancy pseudo-3D graphics